Preparing for Your Adventure:

 Dehydration and Sun Protection

-It is vital to drink plenty of water during your trip as dehydration is common among visitors to tropical or high altitude locations.
+It is vital to drink plenty of water during your trip as dehydration is common among visitors to high altitude locations.
 Drink at least eight cups of water a day excluding soft drinks, coffee, and alcohol.
 Also try to add more salt to your diet, as you will be losing salt as you sweat.
 Wear SPF 25+ sunscreen every day, even if it seems cloudy out.
 You are more likely to get sunburned at higher altitudes, even if you can’t see the sun.
 Also, bring a hat and sunglasses to wear during the day.

 Animals and Insects